-Mr. Frankie Koh the Principal Trainer of Petz Central is a much sought-after veteran Dog Trainer/Behaviorist has been training dogs since 1988.
+Mr. Frankie Koh the Principal Dog Trainer of Petz Central is a much sought-after veteran Dog Trainer/Behaviorist has been training dogs since 1988.
 He has trained under Australian, New Zealander and British Instructors.
-He holds the Novice Obedience Judge’s Certificate but have since retired from the Kennel Club circuit for many years now.
+He holds the Novice Obedience Judge‘s Certificate but have since retired from the Kennel Club circuit for many years now.
+AVA/AVS Accredited Dog Trainer, Project ADORE Approved Dog Trainers.
 He is also a New Zealand certified Dog Groomer.

-His dog, a Silky Terrier named ‘Lester Chilli Padi’ which he adopted as a disrespectful, disobedient, aggressive delinquent, was transformed through persistent and dedicated training into a frequent Obedience Trial winner and clinched the title of Obedience Dog of the Year 1989; the first year this award was introduced in Singapore, making him trainer of Singapore’s 1st Obedience Dog of the Year.
-This was achieved within a relatively short span of time.
+His dog, a Silky Terrier named ‘Lester Chilli Padi’ which he adopted as a disrespectful, disobedient, aggressive delinquent.
+He transformed the little brat through persistent and dedicated training into a frequent Obedience Trial winner.
+In 1989 Lester clinched the title of Obedience Dog of the Year 1989; the first year this award was introduced in Singapore.
+Frankie attained the trainer of Singapore’s 1st Obedience Dog of the Year within a relatively short span of time.

 Frankie’s interest in Dog Training grew beyond the Choker Chain routine which he find has been misused by Dog Owners without a full understanding of the proper technique in it’s use in the context of the Dog’s Psychology.
 He then embarked on a constant quest for knowledge on Animal Behavior Study, Dog Psychology and every known technique/method in Dog Training and Behavior Modification.
 Knowledgeable in Choker Chain, Food Inducement and Clicker methods, he believe all methods have its merits when applied correctly with a clear understanding of the techniques.